 This year we have extended this to science, humanities (History, Geography and RE) and Art/ DT as we have seen the benefits across the core subjects in terms of teaching and pupil progress.
 Where possible science and art lessons are timetabled to occur in our new our new Science Lab, and Art room as well as in pupils home classrooms.

-All other subjects: Music, ICT, PSHE. are taught by their teacher.
+All other subjects: Music, French, Computing and PSHE are taught by their teacher.
 PE lessons are supported by our 2 sports coaches with the support of The Howard School Sports Partnership.

 At Twydall Primary School we teach using the following framework and curriculum: